When you buy through our links, we may earn a commission. Learn more.

 How Many BTUs Is My RV Air Conditioner?

-Unfortunately, it can be hard to tell what the AC model is when you look at the air conditioner from the outside.
+It’s also hard to tell what size the RV AC is when you look at the air conditioner from the outside.
+It can take a little investigating.

 Spec Sheet